 What this API offers: Adyen is a credit card processor that provides sellers with payment forms.
 As the platform is available across all continents, it supports many different payment methods and currencies.

 The offered API lets developers create integrations that allow access to the company’s infrastructure.
 The documentation by Adyen is broken up into various sections, such as those related to point of sale, plugins, payments, etc. This makes the interaction of developers with the API more convenient and efficient.

 Compatibility: The API can be integrated into both iOS and Android apps.

 Costs: The company has a hybrid pricing system based on the type of cards used for payments.
 For example, if you have a Discover or American Express card, there is a flat rate for you (3.95% + $0.12).
-Mastercard and Visa holders have to pay a fee at an interchange rate + $0.12.
+Each Mastercard and Visa cardholder has to pay a fee at an interchange rate + $0.12.

 What this API offers: The payments API is intended for offering access to Klarna's payment methods, which will become a part of your checkout procedures.
 Thanks to API integration, your clients will be offered Klarna’s accepted payment methods and will have the ability to choose the most convenient option for them.
 At the moment, Klarna accepts all popular debit and credit cards, including but not limited to Mastercard, Visa, AMEX, and Discover.
 Prepaid cards are not currently supported.

 Klarna allows style customization to adapt its Payments service to your corporate branding.